mckennapsean/dissertation/content/01-intro.md

 visualization design process, by equipping them with not only the theoretical knowledge but also the practical skills for building better visualization systems and tools.

-In [@sec:security], we conducted a successful design study to create a cyber security visualization dashboard using the design activity framework.
-This design study highlights significant challenges for user-centered design, such as limited access to end users and data.
-We present several design methods that we used to overcome these challenges and produce useful visualization design artifacts.
-We include a discussion on the design decisions, evaluation, and deployment of this visualization system as a case study that shows the descriptive and generative power of the design activity framework.

 [@sec:reflections] explores different applications of the design activity